Shiva – The Destroyer – Indian Mythology

 शिव

-Shiva, one of the principal deities of Hinduism, embodies the destructive aspect of the supreme Trinity (Trimurti), alongside Brahma (the creator) and Vishnu (the preserver).
-His consort is Parvati, and together they have two sons: Skanda (Kartikeya), the commander of the Devas’ army, and Ganapati (Ganesha), the remover of obstacles.
+Shiva, one of the principal deities of Hinduism, embodies the destructive aspect of the supreme Trinity (Trimurti), as described in various texts such as the Shiva Purana, which details his divine attributes, myths, and spiritual teachings.
+His consort is Parvati—whose story is explored deeply in the context of Shiva’s divine consorts—and together they have two sons: Skanda (Kartikeya), the commander of the Devas’ army, and Ganapati (Ganesha), the remover of obstacles.

 Shiva resides on Mount Kailasa with his followers, the Ganas, and his vehicle is Nandi, the divine bull.
 His iconic weapon is the bow Pinaka, which gives him the epithet Pinakapani.
 Shiva is often associated with asceticism, deep meditation, and fierce devotion to his cosmic role.